 Every Person at First Baptist reaching every person they know with the saving message of Jesus Christ.

 We want to make sure every person in Jacksonville has the chance to hear and respond to the gospel.
-In January 2019, we will begin training and equipping our members to know how to share their faith with the people in their lives: co-workers, family members, neighbors, and more.
+At First Baptist, we are people who share.
+We want to train and equip our members to know how to share their faith with the people in their lives: co-workers, family members, neighbors, and more.

 There is one thing in life that matters: faith in Jesus Christ.